Jonathan Bepler

 Jonathan Bepler is an American composer of experimental music perhaps best known for his collaborative work with artists and choreographers, including many years of work with visual artist Matthew Barney.
-He is also multi-instrumentalist, singer, installation artist, and teacher.
+He is also a multi-instrumentalist, singer, installation artist, and teacher known for his work across multiple creative disciplines.

 Early life and education

 Bepler was born in Media, Pennsylvania.
 He was self-taught on many instruments by the time he finished high school.
 His early interests included folk dance music, ancient and world music, jazz, and improvisation.
-In 1993 he received and M.F.A from Bennington College in Vermont, where he studied composition with Louis Calabro, Joel Chadabe and Vivian Fine, singing with Frank Baker and Theodor Uppman as well as musical performance with Milford Graves, Bill Dixon und Min Tanaka.
+In 1993 he received and M.F.A from Bennington College in Vermont, where he studied composition with Louis Calabro, Joel Chadabe and Vivian Fine, singing with Frank Baker and Theodor Uppman as well as musical performance with Milford Graves, Bill Dixon and Min Tanaka.
 In the later period of his studies he directed and sang in productions of Baroque opera such as Gluck's Orfeo ed Euridice.
 He currently resides in Berlin.